 THE ULTIMATE SEARCH FOR SOUTH AFRICA'S GREATEST INNOVATORS IS ON

-Crave the chance to win a R1 Million investment, together with everything else you need for success in the 21st century market?
-Gruelling challenges sound fun to you?
-Do you have an innovation to fill a gap in the market?
-Then the Hangman is looking for you.
+The finalists have been selected, and now stand the chance to win a R1 Million investment, together with everything else they need for success in the 21st century market.

 Download the Cell C Reality app and stay up to date on our search.

 WHAT IS HANGMAN?

 It's a live, high-paced, high-stakes and unscripted innovation competition.
 The winner walks away with R1 million and a chance to change the market landscape.

 A global first, the revolutionary new show immerses viewers in the reality of unscripted television.

 Hangman is a search for SA's greatest innovator, in which viewers can help determine the outcome by investing in contestants via a virtual stock exchange or offering actual physical support.